AmagiNet/Amagi/README.md

 Each device on the network should be able to release a minimum data useful to the community, in a safe, anonymous and free.

+The main step to free up a device is turn it into a opendata transmitter active.

 Bring life to your device